redis-developer/agents-redis-lang-graph-workshop/Readme.md

 - implement the restock formula: `(daily_usage * lead_time) + safety_stock`
 - update the `RestockInput` class such that it receives the correct variables
 - pass the restock_tool to the exported `tools` list
-- update the system prompt such that the agent knows how to respond to multiple choice questions.
+- update the **system prompt** such that the agent knows how to respond to multiple choice questions.

+Run `python oregon_trail.py` to see if you pass

+Note: sometimes the LLM might be good enough to arrive at this answer itself but in this case we want to make sure we use the tool and output in a format our "system" can understand.

 ## Scenario 3: Retrieval information